JoeLumbley/Shape-Editor/README.md

 ## Adding Icons to a Resource File

-1. **Open Your VB.NET Project**:
+1. **Open Your Project**:
-   - Launch Visual Studio and open your existing VB.NET project.
+   - Launch Visual Studio and open your project.

 2. **Locate the Resource File**:
    - In the **Solution Explorer**, navigate to the `My Project` folder.